-Plus you can share a product post using Selz that makes it easy for a fan to purchase in Facebook.
+Plus you can share a product post using Selz that makes it simple and powerful for a fan to purchase on Facebook.

 2. Spark a conversation or inspire

-An image with a inspirational quote and a question stands out far more than a text statement with the same message.
+An image with an inspirational quote and a question stands out far more than a text statement with the same message.

 Quotes work well as people can easily relate to them and share them quickly.

 Here is an example from our own Facebook page that we recently shared from Marie Forleo’s Facebook page.